TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 ### Evaluation:
 ---
 Evaluation of your sound designs will be done as follows: <br>
 Normal players (players with vision) will test your sound design while wearing a blindfold.
-The total number of players testing your sound design is not static, but rest assured it will not be a very small number, like 3,4, etc. If the total number of sound designs is over 5, the sound designs will go through the Pre-Screening process and the top 5 will be selected.
+The total number of players testing your sound design is not static, but rest assured it will not be a very small number, like 3,4, etc. If the total number of sound designs is more than 5, the sound designs will go through the Pre-Screening process and the top 5 will be selected.
 The top 5 will then go through the screening process.
 If the number is 5 or lower, the pre-screening process will be skipped.<br>

 Pre-screening:
 - 2 human players will play against each other for one round using the sample sound design.
 The replay of the same round will be played using all the sound designs submitted (all videos will be of the same match but different sound designs).